jj-jamen/axls-pizzeria/README.md

 ## 🚀 Unique Aspects

 - **No Node.js Needed**:
-  The project runs as a static webpage—no need for Node.js or server-side setup.
+  The project runs as a static webpage, no need for Node.js or server-side setup.
 - **Live Demo**:
   Explore the static webpage here: [Axl's Pizzeria](https://jj-jamen.github.io/axls-pizzeria/).